Investors

 The supervisory board of a publicly listed European stock corporation (SE) that is composed of the same number of shareholder and employee representatives must, according to section 17(2) of the SE Implementation Act, consist of at least 30% women and 30% men.
 Since the 2018 Annual Shareholders’ Meeting, the Supervisory Board of BASF SE comprises four women, of whom two are shareholder representatives and two are employee representatives, and eight men.
 The Supervisory Board’s composition meets the statutory requirements.

-Following the entry into force of the FüPoG II on August 12, 2021, if the management board of a listed company consists of more than three persons, at least one woman and one man must be members of the management board (section 76(3a) AktG).
-BASF met this requirement in the reporting year 2023.
-With Dr. Melanie Maas-Brunner, there was one female board member.
-With six members of the Board of Executive Directors, this corresponds to a 16.7 percentage of women.
-Since the departure of Dr. Melanie Maas-Brunner on January 31, 2024, and Dr. Katja Scharpwinkel joining the Board of Executive Directors on February 1, 2024, BASF has continued to comply with this requirement.
+Following the entry into force of the FüPoG II on August 12, 2021, if the management board of a listed company consists of more than three persons, at least one woman and one man must be members of the management board (section 76(3a) German Stock Corporation Act, Aktiengesetz, “AktG”).
+BASF met this requirement in the reporting year 2025.
+With Dr. Katja Scharpwinkel, there has been one female board member.
+With six members of the Board of Executive Directors, this corresponded to a 16.7 percentage of women.
+As of 1 May 2026, the size of the Board of Executive Directors was increased to seven members, and Dr. Mary Kurian was appointed as an additional female member of the Board.
+This results in a female representation of 28.6%.

-The Board of Executive Directors also decided on target figures for the proportion of women in the two management levels below the Board of Executive Directors of BASF SE.
+The Board of Executive Directors also decided on target figures for the proportion of women in the two management levels below the Board of Executive Directors of BASF SE (section 76(4) AktG).
 For the target-attainment period from January 1, 2022, to December 31, 2026, the Board of Executive Directors resolved as targets the quotas achieved as of December 31, 2021: 20.0% for the proportion of women in the management level directly below the Board and 23.2% for the level below that.
-As of December 31, 2023, the proportion of women in the management level directly below the Board amounted to 25% and to 23.7% on the level below that.
+As of December 31, 2025, the proportion of women in the management level directly below the Board amounted to 33.3% (8 of 24) and to 23.3% (20 of 86) on the level below that.

 Status